Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 In this way, the mafia in Cuba was losing its main figures, who left in search of new destinations to create their empires, although nothing could ever be compared to Havana.

-1 Hotel Nacional, gangster headquarters in Cuba
+1 Hotel Nacional, headquarters of the gangsters in Cuba

-The Hotel Nacional de Cuba was built in the early 1930s inspired by the design of the Hotel Breakers in Palm Beach, Florida.
+The Hotel Nacional de Cuba was built in the early 1930s, inspired by the design of the Hotel Breakers in Palm Beach, Florida.

 2 Hotel Capri, movie set